 Resources & Tools

 The Green Team, Massachusetts Department of Environmental Protection: Interactive educational program that empowers students and teachers to help the environment through waste reduction, recycling, composting, energy conservation, and pollution prevention; participating classes receive certificates of recognition and are eligible to win awards.

 Recycling Checklist, Cambridge Public Schools: Recycling checklist for custodians and school recycling leaders.

 Greening the Apple Blog, Environmental Protection Agency: Examines the risks and consequences of clutter and includes specific tips for reducing/eliminating clutter in the classroom.

 Green Apple Day of Service, U.S. Green Building Council Massachusetts Chapter: Brings together students, teachers, parents, community groups, companies, and more to transform schools and campuses into healthy, safe, and efficient places to learn through service projects.

-Dealing with Chemicals, Environmental Protection Agency: If your school’s clean-out or de-cluttering efforts involve removing chemicals, follow these guidelines from the EPA.
+Toolkit for Safe Chemical Management in K-12 Schools, Environmental Protection Agency: If your school’s clean-out or de-cluttering efforts involve removing chemicals, follow these guidelines from the EPA.